 Just because a watermelon calls you, you don’t have to take it home.

-This is a critical thing to know.
 And of course, I’m not talking just about watermelons.

 Come with me.
 I promise it will make sense.

 As long as I have been buying watermelons, I’ve bought them in a particular way.
-And I have been buying them for a very long time.
-I’ve been shopping for my family since I was nineteen, and since watermelons are a summer addiction for me, that’s a lot of melons.
+And I’ve been buying them for a very long time.

-So for all these years, here’s how I bought them.
+For many of those years, here’s how I bought them.

 I’d walk over to the watermelon bin and pick up the watermelon that “called me.”
 You know what I mean.
 You listen.
 Things call.